-This manual provides safety and health guidance for research, teaching tasks, and club activities.
-Each student, faculty, staff or volunteer working in these areas is expected to read this manual thoroughly and act in accord with the guidelines.
+This manual provides safety and health guidance for STEM research, teaching tasks, and club activities.
+Each student, faculty, staff or volunteer working in the STEM area(s) is expected to read this manual thoroughly and act in accord with the guidelines.
 This manual should also be kept available for future reference.
-Completing this orientation manual grants these students minimal access to tools, chemicals and equipment.
-Students will not need to repeat the orientation after completing it once.
-This general safety training does not authorize students/persons to use lab equipment or operate each machine they will be required to use.
-Only people who have been thoroughly trained by their Department Instructor/Professor or Competent Person, or those who are undergoing supervised on-the-job training are permitted to use lab equipment or operate machinery.